bigjosh/Timed-Capsule/README.md

 | "888888" | 1.00uA | 2.02uA |

 Good enough.
-Note that since the TPS7A is only a regulator and not a carge pump that once the Vcc drops below 3V that the LCD will start to get dimmer (actually you will just need to look at it from a lower angle to see the same contract level).
-I see this as a feature for this application since once we get below 3V I want to user to get some feedback that the batteries are getting low, but for other applications or if you are using alkaline batteries then you might want to switch to the internal charge pump below 3V.
+Note that since the TPS7A is only a regulator and not a carge pump that once the Vcc drops below 3V that the LCD will start to get dimmer (actually you will just need to look at it from a lower angle to see the same contrast level).
+I see this as a feature for this application since once we get below 3V then I want to user to get some feedback that the batteries are getting low, but for other applications or if you are using alkaline batteries then you might want to switch to the internal charge pump below 3V.

 And just for fun, let's see how much power we could save if we did not need a regulated voltage soruce at all...